 When it comes to exploring the benefits of an automated Accounts Payable (AP) process over a manual AP process, the case is fairly straightforward.
 Manual AP causes high processing costs, slow invoice approval times, frequent missed payments, weakened supplier relationships, and overall inefficient use of company resources.
-On the other hand, automated AP reduces processing costs, lowers the number of missed payments, raises a company’s internal and external efficiency, and improves its bottom line.
-However, while there are millions of dollars’ worth of annual savings in the gap between a manual and automated AP process, many companies leave those savings on the table.
-PayStream believes that this is because not every company is able to find the right solution for their AP needs.
+On the other hand, accounts payable automation reduces processing costs, lowers the number of missed payments, raises a company’s internal and external efficiency, and improves its bottom line.
+However, while there are millions of dollars’ worth of annual savings in the gap between a manual and automated accounts payable process, many companies leave those savings on the table.
+PayStream believes that this is because not every company is able to find the right accounts payable automation solution for their business needs.

 Fortunately, software is available that is flexible and powerful enough to meet the needs of even the most complicated invoice management lifecycles.
-Invoice workflow automation (IWA) software is built to digitally manage an invoice throughout its lifecycle while offering flexibility and visibility.
+Invoice processing automation software is built to digitally manage an invoice throughout its lifecycle while offering flexibility and visibility.
 The solution can adjust to an AP department’s unique needs rather than forcing them to conform to the solution’s capabilities.
-IWA software can also be implemented without major disruption to the current state, with ROI that is easy to predict and quick to achieve.
-This report explores leading AP automation solutions that offer advanced invoice workflow approval capabilities.
+AP automation software can also be implemented without major disruption to the current state, with ROI that is easy to predict and quick to achieve.
+This report explores leading AP automation solutions that offer advanced invoice processing workflow approval capabilities.

 The movement and workflow of an invoice after receipt typically varies based on the way the company has structured its AP department and processes.
 Research also shows that about half of organizations have a fully centralized AP department, while 10 percent have completely decentralized departments, see Figure 2.